AlwaysExtreme/Security-Portfolio/_posts/2019-02-18-Sprint-3-Retrospective.md

 From this Scrum, I have discovered that many of the students also thought in a similar way as Riley, the excess content on each topic can be overly excessive, and sometimes poorly written.
 It was also noted that videos should be avoided as they tend to waste a lot of time especially when time is of the essence, it should only be used if a visual walk through is required.

 Another key note i've taken away from this scrum is many students had taken introductory programming classes like Riley and had seemed to not quite grasp onto the basic fundemental concepts of programming/scripting in any language.
-Perhaps there is a need to change the processes of the way these classes are taught from the strict "must do what we say" criteria, to something that aids the student in their end goal in their particlar language/languages and have them create a project in their language of choice developing something they want to, as motivation and success in learning comes from an addictive interest to create.

 Was invited to join another group for Wednesdays Presentation so took them up on the offer.
 We decided to present about the tool "John The Ripper".
 We set a basic structure of what content we'd like to present and who was assigned which part.
 I was assigned Introduction, Harry Technical Details and Max to do a demonstration of it cracking passwords.